-- Apollo can upgrade the software and should be used whenever possible. - Complete reflash of the radio this is a 25 30 Mbyte file and should be done locally on the radio.
+- Apollo is recommended to upgrade the software and should be used whenever possible. - Complete reflash of the radio this is a 25 30 Mbyte file and should be done locally at the radio.
 There are two partitions in the radio, a primary and a backup partition.
 Each partition needs to be separately reflashed depending on the customer's requirements.
-After reflashing a partition, the configuration files will need to be updated. - To reflash a partition, use the following procedure: - Copy the new flash configuration file (example: MS-FM\3.2.8-Venus-MS.jffs2) to the /tmp directory in the radio (Must be copied to the /tmp directory -note that /tmp directory is erased on a reboot) - There are different software versions for the base station and the remote station.
-The base station begins with BS-FM and the remote station begins with MS-FM - Each customer will have software tailored to their requirements and as such the software will have a customer ID embedded in the name - Software version numbers will follow the customer ID field - run the flashoff script: flashoff/tmp/ MS-FM\3.2.8-Venus-MS.jffs2 (overwrites the non-active partition and takes about 2 minutes)
+After reflashing a partition, the configuration files will need to be updated. - To reflash a partition, use the following procedure: - Copy the new flash configuration file (example: MS-FM_3.2.8-Mars-MS.jffs2) to the /tmp directory in the radio (Must be copied to the /tmp directory -note that /tmp directory is erased on a reboot) - Note that there are different versions for the base station and the remote station.
+The base station begins with BS-FM and the remote station begins with MS-FM - Each customer will have software tailored to their requirements and as such the software will have a customer ID embedded in the name - Software version number will follow the customer ID field - run the flashoff script: flashoff/tmp/ MS-FM_3.2.8-Mars-MS.jffs2 (overwrites the non-active partition and takes about 2 minutes)